Fixed-term Parliaments Act 2011: Review

 Under section 7(4)–(6) of the FTPA the Prime Minister was obliged to establish a committee to review the operation of the FTPA and to make recommendations for its amendment or repeal, if appropriate.
 The committee was required to be established between 1 June and 30 November 2020, and the majority of its members must be members of the House of Commons.
-On 10 November 2020, the House of Commons ordered the establishment of a Joint Committee pursurant to the FTPA and appointed the Commons members of the Committee.
+On 10 November 2020, the House of Commons ordered the establishment of a Joint Committee pursuant to the FTPA and appointed the Commons members of the Committee.

 Debate

 When introducing the Bill that became the FTPA into the House of Commons, Nick Clegg, then Deputy Prime Minister and Leader of the Liberal Democrats, said that "by setting the date that Parliament will [be] dissolve[d], our Prime Minister is giving up the right to pick and choose the date of the next general election—that's a true first in British politics."

 The government initially indicated that an "enhanced majority" of 55 per cent of MPs would be needed to trigger a dissolution, but this did not become part of the FTPA.
 Instead, the FTPA contained the two-thirds requirement.

 Proposed amendments that would have limited the fixed term to four years, backed by Labour, Plaid Cymru and the SNP, were defeated.

-Section 4 of the FTPA postponed the Scottish Parliament election that would have been held on 7 May 2015, moving the election day to 5 May 2016 to avoid it coinciding with the general election in the United Kingdom.
+Sections 4 and 5 of the FTPA postponed the Scottish Parliament election and Senedd Cymru election respectively that would have been held on 7 May 2015, moving the election day to 5 May 2016 to avoid it coinciding with the general election in the United Kingdom.